kennethreitz-archive/insert/README.md

 There exists few great code editors for iOS — I've tried them all.
 My current favorites are the excellent [GoCoEdit](http://gocoedit.com) and relatively reasonable [Coda](https://panic.com/coda/).

 This project is an experiment, to see how hard it is to throw something together that is reasonable.
 Most attempts at doing so are pathetic, so I'd like to take a shot at it.
+I understand that this is no easy task, so I may very well walk away from this — this is just an idea.
+I've been looking for something to do lately, and this seems like a great way to learn a few new things.

 **The app, if ever finished, will be free, as in freedom, and its code will be open source.**